preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/info-screen/info-screen-settings/index.rst

 .. image:: info-screen-list-icon.png

-Create a new Info Screen setup
+Create a new Info screen setup
 *******************************
 Do the following to add a new screen setup: